Contrast-Security-OSS/docs/content/developer/sdk/java/GradlePlugin.md

 ## About The Contrast Gradle Plugin

 The Contrast Gradle Plugin is used to integrate the *Contrast.jar* with your build.
-It is capable of authenticating to TeamServer, downloading the latest java agent, and verifying your build.
+It is capable of authenticating to TeamServer, downloading the latest Java agent, and verifying your build.

 [Gradle](https://gradle.org/) is a build tool that utilizes `build.gradle` files to configure your applications.
 It is used to build, package, and test various types of applications.